jdeisenberg/icljs/_sources/collections.rst

   ``(def age-vector [22 43 19 37 28])``

 * **map**: a collection that lets you associate unique keys with values, intended to be accessed by key; in other programming languages this is aptly called a “dictionary.”
 In a dictionary, a word (the key) is associated with its definition (a value), and you look things up by word.
+Unlike a dictionary, the keys of a map are not stored in any particular order.

   ``(def age-map {"Nancy" 22, "Fernando"  43, "Loc" 19, "Jeanne" 37, "Joe" 28})``